 Chicago Style Workout 48: Copyright

 But copyright can be complicated, so feel free to keep the Manual open on your desk or screen as you take this quiz, or you could review chapter 4 ahead of time.
 Or dive right in without a safety net.
 The answers—which you’ll see after you hit Submit—will fill you in on the facts.

 Note: Style guides and dictionaries sometimes disagree.
-This quiz is designed to test your knowledge of The Chicago Manual of Style, 17th edition.
+This quiz is designed to test your knowledge of The Chicago Manual of Style.
 Please also note that the answers in this quiz—like the advice in chapter 4 of the Manual—should not be considered as a substitute for legal advice.
 This quiz focuses on US copyright law; the law in other countries may differ.

+Chicago Style Workout 48: Copyright